medvedevgroup/HowDeSBT/tutorial/README.md

 (3) Create a tree topology.

-We use "sabutan cluster" to create a tree topology in which the experiments' bloom filters correspond to leaves.
+We use "howdesbt cluster" to create a tree topology in which the experiments' bloom filters correspond to leaves.
 Similar leaves are grouped together to improve the performance of later operations.
 Note that this step does not actually create any of the bloom filters for the tree -- it only creates the